 If you plan to visit this site in Spring, April and May are the best times.
 If you go there in Fall, September and October are the best time.
-During these months, you can avoid the extreme heat or cold and there would less likely be any unpleasant weather conditions.
+During these months, you can avoid extreme heat or cold and there would less likely to be any unpleasant weather conditions.

 In Spring, when you drive toward this area, you will see the soft curves on the hills covered by natural grass creating a velvet-like scenery.
 The sunshine would also be pleasant and enjoyable.
 Coming from a polluted city like Tehran or other similar cities, you will certainly appreciate the huge amount of pure oxygen and astonishing landscape.

 How to Reach Assassins’ Stronghold

 Today, when you travel from Qazvin to Alamout, you have to cross high mountains and take hundreds of curves on a good road asphalted all the way for approximately 120 km.
-On the way, you will see the awesome mountains and difficult pathways the people had to take on the ancient times.
+On the way, you will see the awesome mountains and difficult pathways the people had to take in ancient times.
 You will wonder how they could make such a journey to find a fortress that isn’t easily noticeable.

 On the other hand, because of the extremely cold winter time in this area, it’s unimaginable how people could survive in this remote place.
 You will find it amazing why they chose this location as a perfect hideout from which they planned and organized the hit-and-run missions.

 You should bypass “Moalem Kelayeh” village on the way 20 km before getting to another village called “Gazorkhan”.
-From there, there are few hundred meters to the foothill where the only pathway leads to the entrance of the castle.
+From there, there are a few hundred meters to the foothill where the only pathway leads to the entrance of the castle.
 The interesting point is you get there and you cannot easily pinpoint where it is, because Alamout Castle is carved inside a huge rock that looks like every other rock on this mountain range.